 Despite the differences between products, our results give a consistent indication that anticyclones are less intense than cyclones, and that there is a change in the intensity of the latter after 2015.
 This gives us confidence in the method and allowed us to perform a provisional analysis of the interannual variations in the most intense cyclonic and anticyclonic features from 2013-2020.
 We are cognisant that this period is too short to detect any climatic signal, and therefore this analysis is meant to demonstrate the use of this methodology to detect possible trends in the future.
 The results show that major anticyclonic events have remained relatively constant from 2013-2020 according to the merged, ASCAT and SSMI/S products.
-The AMSR-2 470 detected the same uniformity since its derived drift product became available in September 2015.
+The AMSR-2 detected the same uniformity since its derived drift product became available in September 2015.
 Conversely, a substantial change in the interannual distribution of major cyclonic events is evident, where all available products detected an abrupt increase in their intensity from 2014-2017.
 This increase coincides with the record decline in the Antarctic sea-ice extent observed from late winter 2015 (Parkinson, 2019; Turner et al., 2017).
 Furthermore, there is also an increase in the number of outlier features per year from 2015 onwards, suggesting that the most intense cyclonic features may have been intensifying further in the last years on record.
-Among other causes that involve atmospheric and oceanic components (Blanchard-Wrigglesworth et al., 2021; Meehl et al., 2019; Stuecker et al., 2017; Wang et al., 2019a), it has been argued that an intensification in polar storms in 2016 contributed to the anomalously quickened SIE decline from 2015, as the overlying winds of these synoptic features induced changes in the sea-ice dynamics (Wang et al., 2019b).
+Among other causes that involve atmospheric and oceanic components (BlanchardCommented [WDJ5]: As suggested by Reviewer 2, we have included text expanding on possible reasons for the dominance of negative vorticity detected in the sea-ice field.
+Here we add that the overall dominance of cyclonic rotation in the atmosphere likely contributes to the dominance of cyclonic vorticity in the ice, particularly in regions where weather primarily drives ice variability such as in the studied region.